storageos/storageos.github.io/_docs/prerequisites/clusterdiscovery.md

 JOIN=017e4605-3c3a-434d-b4b1-dfe514a9cd0f
 ```

-Alternatively, you can specify the IP addresses explicity.
+Alternatively, you can specify the IP addresses of nodes to join.
+If you
+provide a list of node IPs any new node joining the cluster will attempt to
+contact the node IPs specified.
+This means that if all the nodes in the JOIN
+are unavailable that new nodes will be unable to join the cluster.
+Therefore we
+recomend the use of a cluster token when the cluster will be automatically
+scaled.

 ```bash
 # Specify a node to connect to in an existing cluster